-Of the many interior design styles which are popular these days, the traditional country look is probably one of the most used, especially in the UK.
-Not only can you create an attractive look , but it has the charm of a bygone era with the functionality of a modern space.
+Of the many popular interior design styles, the traditional country kitchen look is probably one of the most used, especially in the UK.
+Not only can you create an attractive look, but it has the charm of a bygone era combined with the functionality of a modern space.

 In a kitchen, creating a country look is easier than you might imagine.
 By simply replacing your kitchen doors and adding a few extras and accessories you can add rural charm to even the most modern of homes.